HMS Victory - Frequently Asked Questions

 At this point, there is no accepted method for protecting such deep-water wrecks, and if left in situ the wreck of the Victory will eventually be mostly destroyed by nature, fishing trawlers and other marine activities.
 The best way to protect the maritime heritage associated with the shipwreck is to thoroughly document the site and if necessary, recover artifacts that may be in danger if left at the site.

-Read more in Dr. Sean Kingsley's archaeological paper, Deep-Sea Fishing Impacts on the Shipwreck of the English Channel & Western Approaches (2009).
+Read more in Dr. Sean Kingsley's archaeological paper, Deep-Sea Fishing Impacts on the Shipwreck of the English Channel & Western Approaches (2009)as well as the archaeological paper Balchin's Victory (Site 25C): Shipwreck Monitoring & Cannon Impacts (2012).

 What are the future plans for HMS Victory (1744)?